sheitmann/AgentSmith/README.md

 * XML comments
 * C# string literals
 * C# identifiers.
 Identifiers are split by camel humps and checked against dictionary.
-* Resource files (it can automatically choose appropriate dictinary depending on resource file extension) and suggests quick fixes (Word suggestions, Replace with
+* Resource files (it can automatically choose appropriate dictionary depending on resource file extension) and suggests quick fixes (Word suggestions, Replace with

 Open Office dictionaries can be imported so a few languages are virtually supported.